 Sometimes, life will offer you burning coal when you are least prepared.
 Worse, when you don’t even deserve it.
 Don’t burn yourself with that unexpected offering.
 Instead, use it to strengthen your position, to forge ahead.
-It is neither a walk in the park nor it comes naturally to us, but it can be learned and mastered.
-I say it’s hard work because a momentary lapse of mindfulness is enough to make us forget all the wisdom in the world and we end up grabbing the cinder hurting ourselves and everyone on whom we may hurl it.
+It is neither a walk in the park nor does it come naturally to us, but it can be learned and mastered.
+I say it’s hard work because a momentary lapse of mindfulness is enough to make us forget all the wisdom in the world and we end up grabbing the cinder hurting ourselves and everyone at whom we may hurl it.

 Let’s face it, it’s not always easy to be mindful or to maintain our calm.
 In fact, to maintain an exalted state as that is nearly impossible in our chaotic world, a world where ever-changing circumstances spring up new surprises on us like an expert illusionist conjuring up objects out of thin air.
 And that’s the thing, you see, the wisdom to know that whatever be the cause of your grief, it’s temporary, it’s not going to be there forever.
 So, take it easy, take a deep breath, it’s not the end of the world.

 Just like our desires and emotions are cyclical, so are the good and bad times in our lives.
-It is just not possible that each day will turn out the way you expect it to, or that every time only a pleasing news will knock on your door.
+It is just not possible that each day will turn out the way you expect it to, or that every time only pleasing news will knock at your door.
 At times, situations are undesirable and unpleasant, but we can’t avoid them.
 We have to deal with them.
 As they say, someone’s got to make the trains run on time.
 Granted, it’s not always feasible to deal with unpleasant situations in a pleasant mood, but it is possible to handle them with patience.

 yoga-sthah kuru karmani sangam tyaktva dhananjaya,